umarfarook882/PyNessus_Generate_Activation_Code/README.md

 Move to TempMailServer.py terminal now press enter to recieve your aactivation code.

-you can use this script to create many temporary mail id to get nessus activation code after the IP limit exceeds in Nessus Vulnerability Scanner in Home version.
+you can use this script for many times to create  temporary mail id to get nessus activation code after the IP limit exceeds in Nessus Vulnerability Scanner in Home version.

+Next  my  Python script is to  get activation code for Nessus Professional Version..

+Thank You......